bvibber/stream-file/readme.md

 **readSync**(nbytes): ArrayBuffer
 * read up to nbytes from buffer and return immediately
 * if less than nbytes are available due to eof or limited buffer, will return fewer -- even 0
 * may change offset, eof state

+**readBytes**(dest:Uint8Array): Promise&lt;number>
+* wait until up to dest.byteLength bytes are available or eof, read the data, and return the number of bytes actually read via Promise
+* if less than nbytes are available due to eof or limited buffer, will return fewer -- even 0
+* may change offset, eof state

+**readBytesSync**(dest:Uint8Array): number
+* read up to dest.byteLength bytes into a bytes array and return immediately
+* returns the number of bytes actually read
+* if less than nbytes are available due to eof or limited buffer, will return fewer -- even 0
+* may change offset, eof state